CodeKage25/quill/README.md

 ## Conclusion

 Quill is a great way to share your thoughts and ideas with the world.
-Whether you're a professional blogger or just looking to share your personal musings, NodeJournal is the perfect platform for you.
+Whether you're a professional blogger or just looking to share your personal musings, Quill is the perfect platform for you.
 With a variety of customization options and easy-to-use features, you'll be able to create a blog that truly reflects your unique voice.